• Skip to primary navigation

 • Charter dates and locations are correct

-• Guest numbers match your expectations
+• Guest numbers match your expectations (including any day guest limits)

-• APA terms are clearly explained
+• APA terms and onboard accounting procedures are clearly explained

 • Payment deadlines are understood